-Gerard Manning's group at the Salk Institute explores biology using genomics and bioinformatics.
-The lab houses the Razavi Newman Center for Bioinformatics which provides bioinformatics support to other researchers at the Salk Institute.
-Research areas include the genomics and evolution of protein kinases and phosphatases, the genomics of aging, neurodegeneration and proteostasis, and the development of new methods for gene finding and orthology prediction in eukaryotes.
+Gerard Manning's research group at the Salk Institute explored biology using genomics and bioinformatics.
+The lab housed the Razavi Newman Center for Bioinformatics which provided bioinformatics support to other researchers at the Salk Institute.
+Research areas included the genomics and evolution of protein kinases and phosphatases, the genomics of aging, neurodegeneration and proteostasis, and the development of new methods for gene finding and orthology prediction in eukaryotes.

 The Razavi-Newman center was disbanded in 2012.
 Gerard and Mark moved to set up a new group at Genentech, and most other lab members remained in San Diego.
 In 2016, lab alum Galina Erikson was hired back to Salk to help run the new Integrative Genomics & Bioinformatics Core.